ChristianNguyendinh/scaling-octo-sansa/README.md

 ----------------------------------------------------------

 TODO:
-- facebook page search uses user api key, that is annoying.
-Find another source for profile pic or just use google image search.
 - convert to ES6
 - have twitter refresh everytime page is loaded
-- have news articles refresh once a day? -- have to delete old ones
+- have news articles refresh once a day? -- have to delete old ones -- put in queries -- Entry.objects.filter(pub_date__year=2005).delete()
-- Handle API failures more gracefully

 ######
 REAL TODOS:
 ######
 - add actual css/bootstrap
+- switch to imgur for picture
+- Handle API failures more gracefully

 Future:
 - use a custom sql database for practice?
+- some stuff with d3